dhruvpratapsingh/dhruvpratapsingh.github.io/_posts/2018-12-30-dl-ann-employee-attrition.md

 ---
-title: "2003: Artificial Neural Networks : Employee Attrition"
+title: "Artificial Neural Networks : Employee Attrition"
 ---
 We will predict Employee Attrition using Artificial Neural Networks.